-- 494 U.S. 872 (1990), and Church of the Lukumi Babalu Aye, Inc. v.
+- 10. For the Free Exercise Clause, this is set forth in Employ.
+Div. v.
+Smith, 494 U.S. 872 (1990), and Church of the Lukumi Babalu Aye, Inc. v.
 City of Hialeah, 508 U.S. 520, 523 (1993), which require, inter alia, the following: - A law which burdens religious liberty, alone, and fails one of the interrelated requirements of neutrality or general applicability, receives strict scrutiny review, but will otherwise receive rational basis review; - A law which burdens religious liberty, while at the same time infringing other protected constitutional rights such as freedom of speech, peaceable assembly, association or equal protection, among others receives strict scrutiny review. - 11.
-For the Establishment Clause, this is set forth across in a slew of cases prohibiting excessive government entanglement with religion, see, e.g., Am.
+For the Establishment Clause, this is set forth across a slew of cases prohibiting excessive government entanglement with religion, see, e.g. Am.
 Legion v.
 Am.
 Humanist Ass'n, 139 S.Ct.
 2067, 2081 n.16 (2019) (surveying categories of cases), and id. at 2078-79 (addressing the much maligned but still governing three part federal test of Lemon v.
-Kurtzman, 403 U. S. 602 (1971)), which make clear a state actor may not: - "force []or influence a person ... to remain away from church against his will;" - "punish[]" a person "for church attendance;" - "participate in the affairs of any religious organizations;" - "set up a church;" or - "pass laws which aid one religion ... or prefer one religion over another;")
+Kurtzman, 403 U. S. 602 (1971)), which make clear a state actor may not: - "force []or influence a person ... to remain away from church against his will;" - "punish[]" a person "for church attendance;" - "participate in the affairs of any religious organizations;" - "set up a church;" or

+• "pass laws which aid one religion ... or prefer one religion over another;"